aml-org/als/CONTRIBUTING.md

-*This is a suggested `CONTRIBUTING.md` file template for use by open sourced Salesforce projects.
-The main goal of this file is to make clear the intents and expectations that end-users may have regarding this project and how/if to engage with it.
-Adjust as needed (especially look for `{project_slug}` which refers to the org and repo name of your project) and remove this paragraph before committing to your repo.*

 # Contributing Guide For AML Language Server (ALS)

 This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to ALS.
 We strive to obey these as best as possible.
 As always, thanks for contributing – we hope these guidelines make it easier and shed some light on our approach and processes.

 # Governance Model
-> Pick the most appropriate one

-## Community Based

-The intent and goal of open sourcing this project is to increase the contributor and user base.
-The governance model is one where new project leads (`admins`) will be added to the project based on their contributions and efforts, a so-called "do-acracy" or "meritocracy" similar to that used by all Apache Software Foundation projects.

-> or

-## Salesforce Sponsored

-The intent and goal of open sourcing this project is to increase the contributor and user base.
-However, only Salesforce employees will be given `admin` rights and will be the final arbitrars of what contributions are accepted or not.

-> or

 ## Published but not supported